Transforming graph states via Bell state measurements: Fusion success probability

-\textit{Proof $-$} The first and the second statement are equivalent since two graph basis states $Z_Q\ket{\theta}$ and $Z_P\ket{\theta}$ (with two subsets $P, Q$ of qubits from $\ket{\theta}$) are orthogonal, except if $Q=P$~\cite{Hein2006,Looi2008} as also mentioned in the previous section.
-Further, the third statement follows from the first one: if $A, B$ are not isolated (have a neighbor), a graph state with $N(A)\setminus B=\emptyset$ has a stabilizer $X_AZ_B$, a graph state with $N(B)\setminus A=\emptyset$ has a stabilizer $Z_AX_B$, and a graph state with $N(A)\setminus B = N(B)\setminus A$ has a stabilizer $Y_AY_B$ or $X_AX_B$ depending on whether $A, B$ are connected or not.
+\textit{Proof $-$} The first and second statements are equivalent since two graph basis states $Z_Q\ket{\theta}$ and $Z_P\ket{\theta}$ (with two subsets $P, Q$ of qubits from $\ket{\theta}$) are orthogonal, except if $Q=P$~\cite{Hein2006,Looi2008} as also mentioned in the previous section.
+Furthermore, the third statement follows from the first one: If $A, B$ are not isolated (have a neighbor), a graph state with $N(A)\setminus B=\emptyset$ has a stabilizer $X_AZ_B$, a graph state with $N(B)\setminus A=\emptyset$ has a stabilizer $Z_AX_B$, and a graph state with $N(A)\setminus B = N(B)\setminus A$ has a stabilizer $Y_AY_B$ or $X_AX_B$ depending on whether $A, B$ are connected or not.
 If either $A$ or $B$ are isolated, there is a stabilizer $X_A$ or $X_B$.
-Local gates do not change that all these stabilizers only have support on $A, B$.
-Finally, assume that the third statement is true so that there is at least one stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support on just $A, B$.
-Then, some of the terms $\{\ket{\theta^{i}}\}$ in Eq.~\eqref{eq:DecomposedAB_stab_st} must coincide.
-The reason is that if all states $\{\ket{\theta^{i}}\}$ were different (in which case they are orthogonal graph basis states), $\Tilde{S}_{AB}$ could only be a stabilizer if it stabilizes all basis states $C^l_{AB}\{\ket{00}_{AB}, \ket{01}_{AB}, \ket{10}_{AB}, \ket{11}_{AB}\}$ in which case $\Tilde{S}_{AB}=\mathds{1}$.
-So the existence of a stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support on just $A, B$ implies that some of the states $\{\ket{\theta^{i}}\}$ are identical (second statement).
+Local gates do not change the fact that all these stabilizers have support on only $A, B$.
+Finally, assume that the third statement is true, so that there is at least one stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support only on $A, B$.
+Then some of the terms $\{\ket{\theta^{i}}\}$ in Eq.~\eqref{eq:DecomposedAB_stab_st} must coincide.
+The reason is that if all the states $\{\ket{\theta^{i}}\}$ were different (in which case they are orthogonal graph basis states), $\Tilde{S}_{AB}$ could only be a stabilizer if it stabilizes all basis states $C^l_{AB}\{\ket{00}_{AB}, \ket{01}_{AB}, \ket{10}_{AB}, \ket{11}_{AB}\}$ in which case $\Tilde{S}_{AB}=\mathds{1}$.
+Thus, the existence of a stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support on just $A, B$ implies that some of the states $\{\ket{\theta^{i}}\}$ are identical (second statement).
 Thus, all statements are equivalent\footnote{A stabilizer state can be locally Clifford equivalent to several graph states~\cite{Hein2004, Adcock2020}.
 If one of these graph states fulfills $N(A)\setminus B = N(B)\setminus A$, $N(A)\setminus B= \emptyset$, or $N(B) \setminus A = \emptyset$, this applies to all other locally Clifford equivalent graph states as well (although local complementations can change which of the three conditions applies).
-The reason is that a graph state stabilizer with support on just $A, B$ is equivalent to the graph state fulfilling at least one of the above conditions, and it thus would be a contradiction if a local operation (that does not change the support of the stabilizers) would change whether one of the three conditions is fulfilled.}. \qedsymbol{}
+The reason is that a graph state stabilizer with support on just $A, B$ is equivalent to the graph state fulfilling at least one of the above conditions, and thus it would be a contradiction if a local operation (that does not change the support of the stabilizers) changes whether one of the three conditions is fulfilled.}. \qedsymbol{}